From my book Frozen Moments—Poverty is the biggest crime.

 We went to the Manager.
 He informed him of the strike and related matters.
 The manager telephoned the leader.
 He assured him that he was coming.

 We went underground for our work.
 In the evening, we went to the siding.
 The siding in charge informed that the leader came and went to strike persons.
 He talked with the woman because others were on strike because of her.
-Later, he told me to inform you that the matter will be settled by tomorrow morning at ten o’clock.

 The other day, I went with Mr. Sabharwal to the siding at about ten o’clock.
 Today, that widow was there in a clean dress with good makeup.
 She was wearing a clean sari.
 Her hair was well combed.
 She was wearing a light shade of lipstick.
 Today, she looked beautiful.